 BarbiESG, is it Kenough?

 I succumbed and went to see the new Barbie movie, which set a record for the biggest opening weekend for a film by a solo female director (Greta Gerwig).
-I was never a particular fan of Barbie as a child, so I wasn’t wearing rose-tinted glasses when I entered the cinema.
-However, I emerged a few hours later feeling like I had experienced the ‘cultural moment’ the reviews had told me about.
+I was never a particular fan of Barbie as a child, so I wasnt wearing rose-tinted glasses when I entered the cinema.
+However, I emerged a few hours later feeling like I had experienced the cultural moment the reviews had told me about.

 The Barbie I was aware of as a child depicted a one-size-fits-all approach to being a woman (while also promoting environmentally unfriendly plastic products).
 Barbie now represents the diversity of people you see on the street.
 It exists in 35 skin tones and nine body types, can wear a hijab, have vitiligo, Down syndrome, prosthetic legs or use a wheelchair.
 Barbie no longer exists to live in a dreamhouse, she can be everything from a marine biologist to a firefighter, dentist or alpine skier.
 You can also now buy Barbie dolls that are 90% made from recycled ocean plastic.